dbstein/fast_interp/README.md

 ## Performance (on my 12 core machine...)

 For fitting, this greatly outperforms the scipy options, since... it doesn't have to fit anything.
 In the general case, it does allocate and copy a padded array the size of the data, so that's slightly inefficient if you'll only be interpolating to a few points, but its still much cheaper (often orders of magnitude) than the fitting stage of the scipy functions.
 If the function can avoid making a copy, it will, this happens if all dimensions are periodic, linear with no extrapolation, or the user has requested to ignore close evaluation by setting the variable c.
+Here is the setup cost in 2D, where copies are required, compared to scipy.RectBivariateSpline:

 For extremely small interpolation problems, the provided scipy.interpolate functions are a bit faster.
 In 2D, this code breaks even on a grid of ~30 by 30, and by ~100 by 100 is about 10 times faster.
 For a 2000 by 2000 grid this advantage is at least a factor of 100, and can be as much as 1000+.
 Besides getting the parallel and SIMD boost from numba, the algorithm actually scales better, since on a regular grid locating the points on the grid is an order one operation.
 You can get a sense of break-even points on your system for 1D and 2D by running the tests in the examples folder.